-Before removing a tree or vegetation in the City of Langford, please read this vital information regarding the City’s stance toward the issue on private and public property.
+Before removing a tree or vegetation in the City of Langford, please read the information below regarding the City’s stance toward the issue on private and public property.

-The City of Langford controls the cutting of trees and the removal of vegetation in designated environmentally sensitive and hazardous Development Permit areas contained within Langford’s Official Community Plan.
-These include, for example, areas of steep slopes, sensitive ecosystems, areas around lakes and streams, and areas of high or extreme interface fire hazard.
-The City of Langford does not have a general tree cutting bylaw.
+The City of Langford controls the cutting of trees through a Tree Protection Bylaw (Bylaw No. 2117, adopted February 2023) as well as the removal of trees and vegetation in designated environmentally sensitive and hazardous Development Permit areas contained within Langford’s Official Community Plan.
+These Development Permit Areas include, for example, areas of steep slopes, sensitive ecosystems, areas around lakes and streams, and areas of high or extreme interface fire hazard.
+Bylaw No. 2115 protects trees in all areas of Langford.

-Prior to removing any tree or natural vegetation, property owners are strongly encouraged to contact the Planning Department to determine whether any portion of their property has been designated as a Development Permit Area.
+Prior to removing any tree or natural vegetation, property owners are strongly encouraged to contact the Planning Department to determine whether any portion of their property has been designated as a Development Permit Area, and how the general Tree Protection Bylaw may apply.
 Planning staff is also available for in person, one-on-one consultation at City Hall.

-The City of Langford does offer some exemptions from this requirement, particularly where a tree is dead, diseased and dying, or a hazard to human safety or property.
-In most cases the City will require a report from a certified arborist before providing a letter of specific exemption from the requirements of a Development Permit.
+The City of Langford does offer some exemptions from the DP and Tree Protection Bylaw requirements, particularly where a tree is dead, diseased and dying, or a hazard to human safety or property.
+In most cases the City will require a report from a certified arborist before providing a letter of specific exemption from the requirements of Langford’s regulations.
 In addition, the City may require a report prepared by a Registered Professional Biologist before issuing a Development Permit in areas of environmental sensitivity (e.g.: areas around lakes and streams, identified sensitive ecosystems, and areas of potential wildlife habitat and biodiversity).

 Residents concerned about trees interfering with utility wires/powerlines should contact BC Hydro for assistance in evaluating potential problems by calling 1-888-769-3766.
 For more information regarding vegetation and powerlines, consult BC Hydro’s Safety page.